 PA and NJ: Your final semester of the MSW program is the earliest you can take the exam.
 There is no pressure to take the licensing exam before you graduate.
 Some students decide to take it before graduating and others wait until afterward to decide whether to pursue licensure.

 DE: Delaware does not have an exam at the LSW level, but rather issues licenses for clinical social workers only (LCSW).
 You are eligible for a clinical license in Delaware after you have two years of clinical social work experience.
 You must have at least 3,200 clinical hours.

-There are four categories of social work licensure examinations: Bachelors, Masters, Advanced Generalist, and Clinical.
+There are four categories of social work licensure examinations (described below): Bachelors, Masters, Advanced Generalist, and Clinical.